samer--/moby/README.md

   described in the original documentation, and (b) are already encoded by existing symbols?
 Eg, "S" in some French words is just "s", and "/z/" in German is just "ts".
 Also, many uses of "e" in French words.
-- American vs English pronunciations, eg "what": "w/A/t" vs "hw/@/t"
 - "V" is sometimes Spanish β (like "b") but sometimes Dutch ʋ (like "w")
 - Pronuciation of grass, glass, plant etc: /A/ or /&/?
-- "new": American n/u/ or English n/ju/
-- Cofounding of ɑː as in car, far vs. ɒ as in lot, clock etc, both represented as /A/

 Other to do